-11. Repair or replace the damaged tire as soon as you can, then reinstall it in its original position on the car, and put the spare back in the car.
+12. Repair or replace the damaged tire as soon as you can, reinstall it in its original position, then put the spare back in the car.

 Always stow the jack, tools and tire securely to prevent them from becoming dangerous projectiles in an accident.